Consistent estimation of a mean planar curve modulo similarities: Group structure and Generalized Procrustes Analysis

+\paragraph{Asymptotic settings} When random planar curves (such as digits or letters for instance) are observed, a natural framework for statistical inference is an asymptotic setting in the number $J$ of curves.
+This setting means that increasing the number of curves at hand should help to compute a more accurate empirical mean curve.
+Unfortunately, consistency results of Procrustes type procedures are reduced to the very specific case of an isotropic perturbation.
+In this paper, we show that increasing the number $k$ of discretization points will ensure a consistent estimation of a mean shape in more general cases.

+Consider model \eqref{eq:perturbmodel} where $k>2$ is fixed and the random perturbation $\bzeta$ is isotropic, (see Proposition 1 in \cite{MR1618880} for a precise definition of isotropy for random variables belonging to $\R^{k \times 2}$).
+In this framework, it has been proved in \cite{MR1436569} that the functional $M_J(\x^0) = \frac{1}{J} \sum_{j=1}^J d_F^2(\Y_j,\x^0)$ defined on $\Sh$ converge uniformly in probability to the functional $M(\x^0) = \E(d^2_F(\Y_1,\x^0))$ which admits a unique minimum at $[\f^{0}]$.
+These two facts imply that $[\hat{\Y}_{F}]$ converges almost surely to $[\f^{0}]$ as $J \to + \infty$.
+In \cite{MR1618880} the author used a Fréchet mean approach to show the consistency of $\hat\Y_F$ with a slightly more general kind of noise.
+Finally, note that the estimator $\hat \Y_P$ defined above is also studied in \cite{MR1436569,MR1618880} with similar consistency results.

+When the random perturbation $\bzeta$ in model \eqref{eq:perturbmodel} is non-isotropic, it has been argued in \cite{MR1436569} that the Procrustes estimator $\hat\Y_F$ can be arbitrarily inconsistent when the signal-to-noise ratio decrease.
+The heuristic presented by the authors suggests that the main phenomenon that prevent the Procrustes estimator to be consistent is the fact that the functional $M$ do not attain its minimum at $[\f^0]$.
+In section 4.2 of \cite{HuckemannSJS} the author makes this remark clear as he gives an explicit example : given a mean pattern $\f^0$, the idea is to increase the level of noise $\bzeta$ until the argmin of the functional $M$ which was initially equals to $[\f_0]$ jumps abruptly to another point.
+This phenomenon seems to be linked to the geometry of the sphere and properties of the Fréchet mean.

+\paragraph{Comparison with GPA} Hence, it is commonly the belief that Procrustes sample means can be inconsistent when considering convergence in $\bSigma_{2}^{k}$ and the asymptotic setting $J \to + \infty$.
+Nevertheless, the above discussion suggests that a sufficient condition to ensure the consistency of Procrutres type estimators is to control the level of non-isotropic noise.
+That is why we introduced a pre-smoothing step that takes advantage of increasing the number $k$ of points composing each configuration in order to ensure more general consistency results.
 Therefore, our approach and GPA share some similarities.
-They are both based on the estimation of scaling, rotation and translation parameters by a Procrustean procedure which leads to the M-estimators \eqref{def.estimateurs} and \eqref{eq:fullProcrustes}.
+They are both based on the estimation of scaling, rotation and translation parameters by a Procrustean procedure which leads to the M-estimators \eqref{def.estimateurs} which is related to \eqref{eq:Procmean}.
 To compute a sample mean shape, this M-estimation step is then followed by a standard empirical mean in $\RR^{k \times 2}$ of the aligned data using these estimated deformation parameters, see equations \eqref{eq.defflambda} and \eqref{def:fullmean}.